vavkamil/awesome-bugbounty-tools/README.md

 - [cnames](https://github.com/cybercdh/cnames) - take a list of resolved subdomains and output any corresponding CNAMES en masse.
 - [subHijack](https://github.com/vavkamil/old-repos-backup/tree/master/subHijack-master) - Hijacking forgotten & misconfigured subdomains
 - [tko-subs](https://github.com/anshumanbh/tko-subs) - A tool that can help detect and takeover subdomains with dead DNS records
-- [HostileSubBruteforcer](https://github.com/nahamsec/HostileSubBruteforcer) - This app will bruteforce for exisiting subdomains and provide information if the 3rd party host has been properly setup.
+- [HostileSubBruteforcer](https://github.com/nahamsec/HostileSubBruteforcer) - This app will bruteforce for existing subdomains and provide information if the 3rd party host has been properly setup.
 - [second-order](https://github.com/mhmdiaa/second-order) - Second-order subdomain takeover scanner
 - [takeover](https://github.com/mzfr/takeover) - A tool for testing subdomain takeover possibilities at a mass scale.
 - [dnsReaper](https://github.com/punk-security/dnsReaper) - DNS Reaper is yet another sub-domain takeover tool, but with an emphasis on accuracy, speed and the number of signatures in our arsenal!